Parkour-Labs/dust/generator/README.md

-# Flutter beacons generator
+# Flutter qinhuai generator

-Code generator for the Dart side of beacons.
+Code generator for the Dart side of qinhuai.